Port of Tianjin: History

 The lower course and estuary of the Haihe is the main stem of a large navigable basin, as well as the westernmost seashore of the North China Plain.
 There have been major ports on the area at least since the late Eastern Han Dynasty.
 The river port at the junction of the Grand Canal served as both an inland port and seaport supplying the northeast border of Chinese states.
 Since 1153, it was the critical supply hub for what is now Beijing.

 However, it was not until after the conclusion of the Second Opium War in 1860 that the port of Tanggu became an important transshipment center, allowing oceangoing ships to lighten their cargoes to cross the very shallow sandbar barring the entrance to Haihe, the Taku Bar (or 大沽坝; the name of this barrier was often used by foreign powers to refer to the entire port).

 After the Boxer Rebellion, the whole of Tanggu came under foreign occupation, and those foreign powers developed an extensive network of quays on the riverside.
 The capacity of the Tanggu and Tianjin river port was limited at first, so the Japanese occupation forces started, in 1940, the construction of the Tanggu Xingang seaport (later the Tianjin Xingang port) outside the river estuary.
 By the end of the war, the new port was incomplete, and damage during the Chinese Civil War left it unusable by the time of its capture in 1949.

 The Communists reconstructed the Tanggu New Port slowly.
 On 17 October 1952, it reopened for traffic.
 At the time, the main channel was dredged to 6 meter depth, could handle ships of up to 7,000 DWT, and had an annual throughput of only 800,000 tonnes—less than 1/500 of present capacity.
 The port remained small throughout the Maoist era, although it pioneered the first container routes and dedicated container terminal in China.

-The export boom that followed the post-1979 Reform and Opening period put enormous pressure on the rickety port infrastructure of China.
+The export boom that followed the post-1979 reform and opening up period put enormous pressure on the rickety port infrastructure of China.
 Congestion became serious enough to force reform by the central government.
 On 1 June 1984, the Port of Tianjin was transferred from direct control of the Ministry of Communications to a "dual" system of shared central and local control.